Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Introduction

 Solving problem~\eqref{eq:intro:contextalSP} for any realization of $X$ can be generalized as seeking an optimal decision rule (DR) to the following problem

 where $\mathcal F$ contains all measurable functions mapping from the feature space $\mathcal X$ to the decision space~$\RR^d$.
 By the interchangeability principle~\citep[Theorem 7.80]{shapiro2021lectures}, if a mapping $f^* \in \cF$ is optimal to problem~\eqref{eq:intro:contextalSP:Full-E}, then the decision $f^*(x)$ is optimal to~\eqref{eq:intro:contextalSP} for almost every $x \in \cX$.
 In general, problem~\eqref{eq:intro:contextalSP:Full-E} is intractable due to the infinite-dimensional function space and the unknown joint distribution of $X$ and $Y$.
-A common approximation method is to construct an empirical risk minimization (ERM) problem based on a dataset $S\coloneqq \{(x^s, y^s)\}_{s=1}^n$ with the decision rule $f$ restricted to a parametric DR class $\mathcal H$ (also known as {hypothesis class}):
+It is common to consider an approximation method which constructs an empirical risk minimization (ERM) problem based on a dataset $\Xi \coloneqq \{(x^s, y^s)\}_{s=1}^n$ with the decision rule $f$ restricted to a parametric DR class $\mathcal H$ (also known as {hypothesis class}):

-In this paper, we adopt the above DR-based ERM framework, recognizing that the efficacy of such a framework is influenced by the trade-off between approximation accuracy of $\mathcal H$ to the optimal DR $f^*$ and computational complexity of solving \eqref{eq:intro:ERM-H}.
-For example, problem~\eqref{eq:intro:ERM-H} with a convex cost function can be solved efficiently with $\cH$ being the class of linear decision rules (LDR) \citep{beutel2012safety, ban2019big}, while the LDR has difficulty describing the potential nonlinear relation between decisions and features.
+In this paper, we adopt the above DR-based ERM framework, recognizing that the efficacy of such a framework is influenced by the trade-off between approximation accuracy of $\mathcal H$ to the optimal DR and computational complexity of solving~\eqref{eq:intro:ERM-H}.
+For example, problem~\eqref{eq:intro:ERM-H} with a convex cost function and linear decision rules (LDR) can be solved efficiently \citep{beutel2012safety, ban2019big}, while the LDR has difficulty describing the potential nonlinear relation between decisions and features.
 On the other side, a DR class consisting of neural networks could have a strong approximation capability~\citep{qi2022practical}; nevertheless, the resulting nonconvex problem~\eqref{eq:intro:ERM-H} with a multi-layer composite structure is difficult to solve with theoretical optimality guarantees, and the model may face overfitting issues when the dataset is not large enough.